 I did the Tai-Chi for the shortest time, but left a forceful impression on me - mainly due to my teacher, Johnny Burke1, because it felt whole; it radiated out into my everyday life.
 Karate was rather mindless, Taekwondo was way too competition oriented, re-enactment was fun for a while, but soulless, especially after knight fights became a thing.
 Unfortunately Johnny left Mei Quan, and I left London and Tai-Chi.

 In 2017, as a company summer program, someone organised oriental archery for us.
 This lead me to Pa-Kua2 and their traditional Chinese archery.
 There is a Hungarian man, Lajos Kassai3, who also made his own research in the 80s, in order to revive ancient Hungarian horseback archery, and to create a version of the recurve bow they used to use.
 I met people following his teachings and it shows vast similarities to the archery Pa-Kua teaches.
 Around 20094 China started to popularise folk archery as well - there are now people writing about and practising reprised Manchurian archery5, which also shares common techniques.
-While it's not the same, I have no doubts that of the archery of Pa-Kua works, and that is a Chinese style archery.
+While it's not the same, I have no doubts that of the archery of Pa-Kua works, and that it is a Chinese style archery.

 Soon I joined their martial art classes as well; occasionally acrobatics and weapons.